Olsson Frank Weeda Terman Matz PC: History

 As lobbyists, the firm worked for a variety of corporations in its areas of expertise, as well as for a few non-profit and human rights organizations.
 By 2009, it was earning $2.4 million from its lobbying activities.

 The former legal affairs director of the Center for Science in the Public Interest consumer advocacy group joined the firm in 2010.
 By 2011, Olsson Frank Weeda was considered by some to be the nation's top law firm in dealing with issues of agriculture.
 The New York Times has stated that "OFW Law ... is known for its bipartisan roster of lobbyists and its long list of food-industry clients, some with competing interests on legislative or regulatory matters."

-In 2013, the Child Nutrition Act became up for Congressional reauthorization again and, in the wake of the Healthy, Hunger-Free Kids Act of 2010, there was a political battle over school lunch standards.
+In 2013, the Child Nutrition Act came up for Congressional reauthorization again and, in the wake of the Healthy, Hunger-Free Kids Act of 2010, there was a political battle over school lunch standards.
 The firm got into a dispute with the School Nutrition Association (SNA), the school food lobby, which was seeking to loosen the standards.
 The SNA dismissed Matz as its legal representative and instead hired Barnes & Thornburg for that role.
 This caused some dissension within the ranks of the SNA and a protest from the Congressional Hunger Center, which said that OFW Law was "the A-team" in child nutrition and urged the retention of Matz.

 In 2014, the SNA filed a legal ethics complaint with the District of Columbia Bar against OFW Law, alleging that the firm had improper contacts with the United States Department of Agriculture and had conflicts of interest.
 The complaint was dismissed by the Bar in 2015.